 If you see a device that you no longer use or has been transferred to someone else, you can click Remove to submit a request to remove the device from your record.

-To see more information about a device, click the link in the Model column to display the device details.
+To see more information about a device, click the link in the Devices column to display the device details.
 If a device is not compliant, the reasons are listed.

 You can check your current university affiliations and the information security mandate status for each affiliation.
-To do so, click the Show My Affiliations link in the upper-right side of the MyDevices home page to display your affiliation details:
+To do so, click the View Person Affiliations link on the center of the MyDevices home page to display your personal affiliation details:

-If the compliance status is Not Compliant, the Compliance Information section of the Device Details page displays the actions you need to take to make the device compliant.
+If the compliance status is Not Compliant, the Device Details page will display actions you need to take to make the device compliant.
 After taking these actions, it can take up to 24 hours for the device status to change in MyDevices.

 Weekly email notifications are sent to any faculty, staff, or postdoc who is using a non-compliant device.
 You have a 30-day grace period to make the device compliant.
-The compliance information section lists the days remaining to bring the device into compliance, after which campus network access will be restricted.
+The device details section lists the days remaining to bring the device into compliance, after which campus network access will be restricted.

-You can view the contents of an email notification by clicking the link next to the date.
+Under the Notifications section, you can view the contents of an email notification by clicking the link above the date the email was sent.

-Click the information icon () to see the system that is the source of the data displayed in a field.
+Click on any information icon () to see the system that is the source of the data displayed in a field.

 If your computer is encrypted and you forget the password that unlocks the hard drive, you can retrieve your encryption key.
 See the Encryption Key Self-Recovery page for more information.